Select Page

 Gimu is dedicated to bringing awareness to issues of gender diversity and attitudes around masculinity that perpetuate violence.
 He believes that bringing awareness, and facilitating conversations about gender among youth is an essential part of the process of reconciliation and violence prevention for the future.

 The project includes training; facilitating in-depth dialogue on sensitive ‘hot spots’ linked to issues of gender; mentoring and monitoring participants’ community projects; documenting their experiences; and bringing the learning from the programme into the wider society, to local authorities, national government, security, religious leaders and media.
-The project will include participants from six Districts.
+The project also includes participants from six Districts.

 In respect to gender awareness, Rwanda is more advanced than most countries when it comes to policy and representation of women in government.
 Yet – as is true everywhere –the reality of everyday life is often different than policy.
 Many women suffer deep-seated trauma from the widespread rape during the genocide, as well as ongoing domestic violence.
 Gimu points out that issues of gender have largely been missing from processes of reconciliation.